 Mindfulness is a word that’s being used in just about every walk of life at the moment.
 Google, Apple, Nike and many of the world’s most successful brands have realised and harnessed the power of mindfulness.

 At Mindful Presenter we believe that mindfulness is the route to switching off ‘autopilot’ and living more consciously.
-In a world filled with noise and distractions living with greater awareness and consciousness is a monumental challenge for most of us.
+In a world filled with noise and distractions, living with greater awareness and consciousness is a monumental challenge for many of us.

-When it comes to presenting our ideas at work many people are plagued with memories of past presentations that didn’t go so well.
-Even the most talented and experienced presenters are not exempt from worry as their minds swirl with the horror of what could go wrong this time.
+When it comes to presenting our ideas at work, many people are plagued with memories of past presentations that didn’t go so well.
+Even the most talented and experienced presenters are not exempt from worry.
+Their minds swirl with the horror of what could go wrong this time.

 Here are 5 challenging but extremely powerful mindfulness techniques that will serve you extremely well each time you present.